Expert Witness Services

 I am the founder of VeracIQ LLC, which holds a patent-pending mechanism for detecting epistemic drift in deployed AI systems.
 I am a Founding Partner and Head of Epistemic Integrity at the Institutional Coherence Initiative, and an advisory board member of the Institute for Tax AI Governance.

 I am a candidate for the IAPP AI Governance Professional (AIGP) certification.
-I have been invited to speak on AI governance at the NYC Bar Association and the Duke-NUS Medical School digital health workshop, and I've sat on a number of panels for practitioners and policy makers.
+I have been invited to speak on AI governance at the NYC Bar Association and the Duke-NUS Medical School digital health workshop, and have participated in panels for practitioners and policy makers.

 Available for consultation on matters involving AI governance adequacy, automated decision systems, and AI reliability assessment.
 Engagements considered in federal and state civil litigation, regulatory proceedings, and pre-litigation consulting.